aurelienCastel/TimeAmount/README.md

 ---
 	timeAmount.second = timeAmount.minute;
-You can GET the time units contained by timeAmount by simply accessing them with the `.`  .
+You can GET the time units contained by timeAmount by simply accessing them with the `.`  . <br>
-You can SET the time units contained by timeAmount by simply assigning with the `=`  .
+You can SET the time units contained by timeAmount by simply assigning with the `=`  . <br>
 Don't  forget, **Time units cannot goes beyond a certain limit and cannot goes under 0.**